top of page

 Humidity, Lighting and Temperature for Chahoua Geckos

-New Caledonia, from where chahoua originate, is a fairly humid place which means you need to try to replicate a similar environment in your enclosure.
-The easiest way to do this is through misting.
-Whether you use a misting system, squirt bottle or larger size sprayer, just add a few drops of dechlorinator to the water and mist down your chahoua’s enclosure thoroughly each evening.
-You’ll see your gecko lick water from the walls of the enclosure and from his/her own eyes - very cool!
+You will see your gecko lick water from the walls of the enclosure and from his/her own eyes - very cool!
 I recommend the use of a hygrometer because humidity can be a tricky thing to measure.
 You want to be sure that your chahoua’s enclosure reaches 70% humidity for a few hours during the day, and does not drop below 30-40% in between misting.

 Chahoua can exist happily at what most people would consider to be “room temperature” or about 65-80° Fahrenheit, or 18-26° Centigrade.
 Prolonged exposure below 60°F/15°C or over 85°F/29°C for can result in stress, and ultimately, death.
 If you’re unsure about what might be too hot or too cold, use a thermometer or temperature gun to confirm.
+If your ambient temperatures are too high or too low, consider moving your chahoua to a different location or using a heat source if necessary.

 Chahoua Gecko Diets and Nutrition